Alamo Colleges District (School )

 • Providing informal counseling, support, and follow-up home visits for patients/clients.

-• Aiding in the creation and maintenance of community partnerships, collaborations, programs, and services.
+• Assist in making and maintaining community partnerships, collaborations, programs, and services.

 OTS manages the college's technology infrastructure and offers a wide range of services to assist members of faculty, staff and students with their technical needs.